thetechnicalnurse/odin-recipes/README.md

 # odin-recipies
-This is my first project of an open source coding cirriculum called The Odion Project.
+This is my first project of an open source coding cirriculum called The Odin Project.

 Here, I intend to display my recently learned HTML basics that include:
 -proper html structure (boilerplate),